-The new building, slated to open in December 2021, is designed to be a comfortable, welcoming place for patients that makes life easier by eliminating the stress of running from place to place for various appointments.
+The new building has been designed to be a comfortable, welcoming place for patients that makes life easier by eliminating the stress of running from place to place for various appointments.

 “This will be an entirely different experience,” Husted says.
 “It’s a more convenient, nicer space designed for them, instead of fitting them into a space not right for them.
 It will make women feel like the center of our health care system, which they really are.”

-The Little Shell Tribe of Chippewa Indians is designing health care that fills the needs of Native Americans in the state, many of whom have had difficult access to health care.
-The new Little Shell Tribal Health Clinic, scheduled to open in November 2021, was built in the former Best Friends Animal Hospital building.
+The Little Shell Tribe of Chippewa Indians has designing health care that fills the needs of Native Americans in the state, many of whom have had difficult access to health care.
+The new Little Shell Tribal Health Clinic was built in the former Best Friends Animal Hospital building.

-This creative reuse of the building will provide exam rooms, spaces for consultation and conversation, behavioral health rooms, labs, a drive-thru pharmacy, and radiology.
-Also, a Smudge Room (for traditional Native American spiritual purification) will be available for family gatherings and prayer.
+This creative reuse of the building provides exam rooms, spaces for consultation and conversation, behavioral health rooms, labs, a drive-thru pharmacy, and radiology.
+Also, a Smudge Room (for traditional Native American spiritual purification) is available for family gatherings and prayer.

-The clinic will be organized around the Nuka system, developed by Alaskan Native Americans, a relationship-based, customer-owned approach to health care.
+The clinic is organized around the Nuka system, developed by Alaskan Native Americans, a relationship-based, customer-owned approach to health care.
 “It’s about how you help people be well,” Wendland says.
 “We want to help people own their own health.”

 In addition to treatment facilities, outpatient housing has recently been top of mind in the region.
-An initiative of the Great Falls Clinic Legacy Foundation, the Harold & Carmen Poulsen Housing facility opened in September, providing a safe, free haven for clinic outpatients to stay when they are in town for treatment.
+An initiative of the Great Falls Clinic Legacy Foundation, the new Harold & Carmen Poulsen Housing project provides a safe, free haven for clinic outpatients to stay when they are in town for treatment.